10-Andy/Broncos-Country/README.md

   ### **Nav Bar**

 * #### **Plan**
-    I wanted a navigation bar that is fixed to the top of the page , with 6 clickable links, that was clear and easy to use , one being an image of the Denver Broncos logo.
-When clicked the links with help you navagate through the page with ease.
+    I wanted a navigation bar that is fixed to the top of the page, with 6 clickable links, that was clear and easy to use, one being an image of the Denver Broncos logo.
+When clicked, the links with help you navagate through the page with ease.
 On mobile and some tablet devices I wanted the navbar to be collapsable using an american football icon.

 * #### **Implementation**
-    I used bootstrap to implement my nav bar . this allowed for easy design and structure.
-I used Font Awsome for the icon ,used my own css to overide the bootstrap css to make the nav bar fit in with the overall design.
+    I used bootstrap to implement my nav bar.
+This allowed for easy design and structure.
+I used Font Awsome for the icon.
+I also used my own css to overide the bootstrap css to make the nav bar fit in with the overall design.

 * #### **Testing**
-    To test the nav bar i clicked on all the links to make sure the work as they should on both desktop and mobile views.Also chcking does the nav bar collapse and the football icon appear on smaller devices.
+    To test the nav bar I clicked on all the links to make sure they worked as they should on both desktop and mobile views.
+Also checking does the nav bar collapse and the football icon appear on smaller devices.

 * #### **Result**
     The links worked as they should on all devices, the nav bar collapsed and the football icon appeared.
-    The nav bar didnt close after i clicked a link on mobile/tablet.
+    The nav bar didn't close after I clicked a link on mobile/tablet.

 * #### **Result**
-    Most tests passed except the issue of the nav bar not closing after a link had been clicked , i found a piece of JavaScript on [Stack overflow](https://stackoverflow.com/) to solve this issue.
+    Most tests passed except the issue of the nav bar not closing after a link had been clicked, I found a piece of JavaScript on [Stack overflow](https://stackoverflow.com/) to solve this issue.

 ### **2021 Opponents**

 * #### **Plan**
-    I wanted images of the 2021 opponents logos within a cirlce in two sections, home and away, divided by a vertical line , when view on small device the home section would be above he away sectin with a horisontal line dividing them.
+    I wanted images of the 2021 opponents logos within a cirlce in two sections, home and away, divided by a vertical line.
+When viewed on small devices the home section would be above the away section with a horizontal line dividing them.

 * #### **Implementation**
-    Ive used bootstraps grid to help structure the teams logos, while using media queries to changing the divding line from horisontal to vertical.I used css to style the images.
+    Ive used bootstraps grid to help structure the teams logos, while using media queries to change the divding line from horizontal to vertical.
+I used css to style the images.

 * #### **Testing**